majimearun/covid-analysis/README.md

 - Choose new env kernel in vscode and run notebook

-Note: [TSErrors.py](https://github.com/majimearun/covid-analysis/blob/main/src/TSErrors.py) is an old utility script whose version this project depedended on.
-It was removed from pypi when project was made so I had to add it manually, (I did not write it myself).
+Note: [TSErrors.py](https://github.com/majimearun/covid-analysis/blob/main/src/TSErrors.py) is an old utility script, the version of it on which the project depedended on was removed from pypi so I had to add it manually, (I did not write it myself).